 Transition F5:F0.
-Ri' from the HDCP Receiver does not match the expected value, Ri, or the value was not returned to the downstream (HDCP Transmitter) side within 250 milliseconds from the initiation of the read operation.
+Ri' from the HDCP Receiver does not match the expected value, Ri, or the value was not returned to the downstream (HDCP Transmitter) side within 1 millisecond from the initiation of the read operation, or the loss of synchronization was detected using the Ri or Pj values.